You Gotta Know These European Royal Families

 - Tudor (England, 1485–1603): The Tudors rose to power when Henry Tudor aligned with the Lancasters in the War of the Roses.
 He became King Henry VII following his victory at Bosworth Field.
 Their notable rulers included Henry VIII (who broke with the Catholic Church in England and had six wives) and Elizabeth I (whose lack of a husband and heir led to the extinction of the house).

-- Stuart (England and Scotland, 1603–1714): The first Stuart king of England was James I (James VI of Scotland), who commissioned the King James Bible and survived the Gunpowder Plot.
+- Stuart (England, 1603–1714 and Scotland, 1371–1714): The first Stuart king of England was James I (James VI of Scotland), who commissioned the King James Bible and survived the Gunpowder Plot.
 Other notable rulers included Charles I (who was beheaded following the English Civil War) and Charles II (who was restored to power after Oliver Cromwell died).
 It was under the last Stuart ruler, Queen Anne, that the Acts of Union were passed and Great Britain was founded.

 - Capetians (France, 987–1328): The Capetians’ first monarch was Hugh Capet, who was elected king following the death of Louis V. Their notable rulers included Philip II, who went on the Third Crusade; Louis IX, a canonized saint; and Philip IV, who expelled the Jews of France in 1306 and arrested the Knights Templar in 1307.
 The rule of the Capetians ended when Philip IV’s sons failed to produce male heirs.

 - Valois (France, 1328–1589): The first Valois king of France was Philip VI, during whose reign the Hundred Years’ War began and the Black Death struck France.
 Notable Valois rulers included Louis XI, who acquired Burgundy; Francis I, who began the French Renaissance; and Henry III, whose assassination in the French Wars of Religion ended the Valois dynasty.